 When to Contact a Louisiana Estate Litigation Lawyer

 Life is hard enough after the death of a loved one.
 As you mourn, a disputed will may bring more anxiety, uncertainty, and frustration to your life.
-Our experienced New Orleans estate litigation lawyers are here to help you.
+Our experienced Louisiana estate litigation lawyers are here to help you.
 It is never too soon to give us a call if you have questions about a will or if you think someone else might challenge the will.